 College student safety

 In order for a thief to steal a college student's identity, they must first obtain the necessary information which allows them to "become" the college student, at least in the eyes of lending institutions and other financial companies.
-How easy this task is depends on how vigilant a student is about protecting their personal information.
+How easy this task depends on how vigilant a student is about protecting their personal information.

 Of course, students also shouldn't overlook one of the most common ways to steal someone's identity - stealing a wallet, purse, or backpack.
 This can even occur in the student's dorm room, particularly if parties or unfamiliar guests are common, and they usually are in college dorms.
 Students should exercise the same security at home as in any unfamiliar environment.

 - Pre-approved credit offers monthly.
-Those mass-mailed forms, usually partially filled out with the recipient's information such as name, address, and other personal data is fantastic opportunity to steal a person's identity.
+Those mass-mailed forms, usually partially filled out with the recipient's information such as name, address, and other personal data is a fantastic opportunity to steal a person's identity.
 If the recipient is not interested in the offer and simply throws away the form, it is one of the most common documents used by identity thieves.
-By picking the offer out of the trash can, the thief can then fill in the rest of the blanks and send it in or simply call the toll free phone number provided on the form, allowing them near instant access to one aspect of the victim's identity.
+By picking the offer out of the trash can, the thief can then fill in the rest of the blanks and send it in or simply call the toll-free phone number provided on the form, allowing them near instant access to one aspect of the victim's identity.

 - Bank Accounts.
 Another manner in which identity theft occurs is when thieves get their hands on personal banking account information, such as a checking or savings account statement.
 Anyone who does not balance their account is at risk of incurring fraudulent charges, simply because they do not keep track of what charges are legitimate.
 Oftentimes, the thief steals by withdrawing money in small increments - not enough to stand out as a glaring error to the casual observer but enough to build up to a large amount over time.

 - Social Security Number.
 Another danger to college students is their Social Security Number.
 Many college courses require a student to use their Social Security Number to log in to websites used to post homework assignments and other course communications.
 The university may also use that number as an identifying number in the administration office.
 It is very easy to forget to exercise caution when using a Social Security Number, particularly when it is used so often.
-Lax computer security or evens something as simple as a criminal watching a student enter the number, allows a thief can quickly and easily gain access to the Social Security Number, which is the key to obtaining additional information about an individual.

 - Computers / Laptops / Tablets.
 Computers and laptops also pose a threat that many students don't think about.
 Many students use a laptop every day in class to take notes and organize coursework documents.
 But what if that computer is stolen?
 What would a thief find inside?
 Most students in today's world use their computers to access online banking, pay bills, order merchandise, and communicate in just about every other aspect of their lives, too.
-If personal and account information is stored on the hard drive, the thief has instant access to very information that makes it possible for them to assume the student's identity.
+If personal and account information is stored on the hard drive, the thief has instant access to the very information that makes it possible for them to assume the student's identity.

 - Lock your door.
 This is the single most important way to keep your computers secure.